BGP Port 179 Exploit Metasploit

 When two BGP routers wish to connect, they initiate a TCP connection on port 179.
 This connection allows the routers to exchange BGP update messages containing routing information such as network prefixes, path attributes, and policies.
 Routers build a comprehensive view of the network’s topology by exchanging these updates and making informed decisions on route traffic.

 In the following lab guide on port 179, we have two BGP peers labeled BGP Peer 1 and BGP Peer 2.
 These BGP peers have one Gigabit Ethernet link between them.
-I have created an iBGP peering between the two peers, where the AS numbering is the same on both Peers.
+I have created an iBGP peering between the two peers, where the AS numbering is the same for both peers.

 Note: